Nik0k01/reynoldsDeepL/README.md

 This project explores whether it’s possible to **predict the pressure drop in fluid flow** directly from **geometry type and Reynolds number**, using data generated from **OpenFOAM** simulations.

-It’s a follow-up to my earlier experiment where I tried to make a neural network *“look at colorful CFD plots and guess the Reynolds number.”*
+It’s a follow-up to my earlier experiment where I tried to make a neural network recognize Reynolds number from colorfoul plot of the flow domain.
+It didn't go so well, although the model could idstinguish between the laminar and turbulent regimes.
-Spoiler: both humans and computers failed spectacularly.
-This time, we go tabular and more grounded.
+This time, I wanted to go a bit more grounded using tabular data. .

 ---